Ernestas-Zidokas/Front_End_React.js_Memory_Card_Game/README.md

 # Memory card game

-Purpose of the game is to open all the card.
-Once you open two cards that are exactly the same, they stay open.
+Purpose of the game is to open all the cards.
+Once you open two cards that are exactly the same, they stay open - otherwise, they close.
+You will have to remember the placements of the cards you didn't guessed.
 The game tracks time and moves count to rank you at the ScoreBoard!

 ## Getting Started